Dynamics 365 for Customer Service: How to Improve Service with the Cloud

 Finally, we have the Customer Satisfaction (CSAT) dashboard, which gives you an overview of CSAT and uses AI to group together the topics that are having the biggest influencers on your CSAT scores.

-An Example of How Dynamics 365 Can Better Customer Service
+An Example of Dynamics 365 for Customer Service

 With all that being said, let’s take a look at a situation where an ERP platform can be used to inform and help make a positive decision based on data.